 On that fate full day Kris Eggle was on the trail of a man who had illegally crossed the U.S./Mexican border less than five miles to the south with the intent of selling drugs.
-A radio message from an overhead helicopter had alerted Chris that the man was hiding behind a huge Saguaro, and when Chris turned the man shot and fatally wounded him.
+A radio message from an overhead helicopter had alerted Kris that the man was hiding behind a huge Saguaro, and when Chris turned the man shot and fatally wounded him.

 L to R: Hawk feathers drape from organ pipe branch and often flutter in desert winds; image of Kris Eggle near grave marker; hat, plaque and flowers back dropped by organ pipes.

 Today the park recalls the service of the 28 year old ranger not only with a namesake visitor center but with a plaque positioned in front of that Visitor Center.
 The plaque reads:

 His service and sacrifice

 Tragically, the conditions that resulted in Eggle’s death still exist.
 Thousands of illegal immigrants still cross the borders bringing drugs, and I know this is true as I overheard a conversation the other day in which a park volunteer described an incident that occurred at Victoria Mine just a few miles from the Twin Peaks Campground.
 Five days ago, Janie and I had hiked to that area so the narration was of particular interest.

 The volunteer had been looking down from a ridge when he saw four Mexicans.
 Shortly thereafter they picked up huge packs, which later (after being apprehended by park rangers) proved to be filled with drugs.
 With a street market for these drugs in the thousands, these men were dangerous.